GabbiJ/PROG6212_POEpt3/README.md

 # System Requirements

 * The system must use the Windows operating system (Windows 7 or a later version).
-* The system must have Microsoft Visual Studio 2019 or a later version installed and must be able to run an application using a WPF user interface.

 # Installing and Starting the Program